 Don’t have an aerator of your own?
-Don’t worry!
-You can rent a plug aerator from us at 3 Lakes Landscape Supply.
+Planning to rent one?
 Here are six tips for when you do:

 1. The day before you rent the aerator, heavily water your lawn.
 Already have sprinklers that run regularly?
 Your lawn moisture content is probably on the high side, so you’re likely in good shape.

 2. Shallow underground sprinkler lines, sprinkler heads, and utility lines are a major concern when it comes to aerating your lawn.
 Be sure to mark the sprinkler heads and note any other underground hazards that could be struck by the aerator.

 3. If your soil is lightly compacted, you generally only need to go over the lawn with the aerator once.
 However, if your soil is like a dirt driveway, you’ll need to do it at least twice.